multiversx/mx-docs/docs/developers/setup-local-testnet.md

 ```

 :::tip
-The logs from all processes of the localnet can also be found in the `~/my-first-localnet/localnet` folder.
-Just look for `*.log` files.
+The logs from all processes of the localnet can also be found in `~/my-first-localnet/localnet`.
+Simply look for `*.log` files.
 :::

 :::important
-Note that the Proxy starts with a delay of about 30 seconds.
+Note that the proxy starts with a delay of about 30 seconds.
 :::

 ## Halting and resuming the localnet